The-Programming-Squirrel/blog/legal-docs/privacy-policy.md

 Email: [nyki@the-programming-squirrel.com](mailto:nyki@the-programming-squirrel.com)

-Thank you for trusting The-Programming-Squirrel with your personal data!
+Thank you for trusting The Programming Squirrel with your personal data!